bostelk/ReadFileCache/README.md

 Read File Acceleration is a hobby project to measure and experiment with new methods to read data into memory from a disk faster.

 The experiments are performed on an existing program that has to read a lot of data.
 A good example program is a game.
-A modern game needs to read gigabytes of data in a very short amount of time; like, interactive rates are between 16 milliseconds and 33 milliseconds per-frame, 60 and 30 frames per-second respectively.
+A modern game needs to read gigabytes of data in a very short amount of time; like, interactive rates are between 16 milliseconds and 33 milliseconds per-frame; 60 and 30 frames per-second respectively.

-This work is a bottom-up approach where a system function (ReadFile) in another process is replaced with a hook function.
+This work is a bottom-up approach where a system function (like, ReadFile) in another process is replaced with a hook function.
 The hook functions written so far include:

 * A function (ReadFileTrace) to measure how long in microseconds a read took to complete,
 * A function (ReadFileCache) to write frequently read data into an in-memory cache,